microsoft/Microsoft-Focus-Center/FocusCenterPRChecker/Readme.md

 Below files need to be added in your repository for PR Checker to work (see screenshot below):

 -   ExclusionList.xml (DuplicatesComponentTool folder)
--   FocusCenterPRsChecker.exe
+-   FocusCenterPRChecker.exe
--   FocusCenterPRsChecker.exe.config
+-   FocusCenterPRChecker.exe.config
--   FocusCenterPRsChecker.pdb
+-   FocusCenterPRChecker.pdb
 -   Newtonsoft.Json.dll

 ![FocusCenterPRChecker-Components](Images/FocusCenterPRChecker-Components.png)